Why is my site not ranking anymore?

 - the domain age

-These results are post penguin (June 2012) and one thing that stands out to me is domain age.
+These results were post Google Penguin updates and one thing that stands out to me is domain age.

 In 2011 it was possible to get a zero age domain to rank #1 for any long tail keyword within a few weeks with some simple SEO.